meightcode/Pong-Game/README.md

 # Pong-Game

-click on + to increase the game speed or - to do the poosite
+click on + to increase the game speed or - to do the opposite

 right and left arrow to change the mode